SchwarzIT/onyx/apps/docs/src/packages/figma-utils.md

 ## Use as npm package

 If you don't want to use the CLI, this package also provides utility functions for importing data from the Figma API.
-This is useful if you want customize the CLI commands to have full control over the output.
+This is useful if you want to further customize the CLI commands to have full control over the output.

 Install the npm package with your corresponding package manager: